Why Is Water So Important?

-For example, when Namaan was following the prophet Elisha’s instructions to be cleansed of his leprosy by God’s power, he was to bathe in the river (2 Kings 5:14).
+For example, when Namaan was following the prophet Elisha’s instructions to be cleansed of his leprosy by God’s power, he had to bathe in a river (2 Kings 5:14).

 Baptism by being immersed in water is a symbolic act of dying to your human self and being resurrected into a new, righteous self by the cleansing power of Jesus.